ec-jrc/lisflood-code/docs/3_step5_model-initialisation/index.md

 To avoid nonrealistic results in such specific contexts, an improved initialization scheme has been implemented in OS-LISFLOOD v5.0.0.

-Initialization of the soil moisture content: the prerun provides in output end states and average fluxes.
+**Initialization of the soil moisture content**: the prerun provides in output end states and average fluxes.
 The end states are the volumetric soil moisture content for the three soil layers and the three land covers (9 maps).
-The average fluxes represent the averaege (over the simulation period) infiltration from the soil layer 2 to soil layer 3, for the three land cover fractions (3 maps).
-In the cold run, the end states  are used to initialize the volumetric soil moisture content of soil layers 1 and 2.
-The initilization of the volumetric soil moisture content of soil layer 3 makes use of the relevant end state and of the fluxes: following the same reasoning implemented for the lower groundwater zone (see below), the model tries to enable long term equilibrium conditions between average inflow and outflow fluxes in the third soil layer.
-Accounting for an adequate spin-up period of the initialization run allows to compute realistic average fluxes values.
-This latter outcome can be achieved by adequately setting the value of NumDaysSpinUp.
+The average fluxes represent the average infiltration (over the simulation period) from the soil layer 2 to soil layer 3, for the three land cover fractions (3 maps indicated as *SeepTopToSubBAverageXX*).
+In the cold run, the end states are used to initialise the volumetric soil moisture content of soil layers 1 and 2.
+The initialisation of the volumetric soil moisture content of soil layer 3 makes use of the relevant end state and of the fluxes, following the same reasoning implemented for the lower groundwater zone (see below), the model tries to enable long term equilibrium conditions between average inflow and outflow fluxes in the third soil layer.
+In more detail, for soil layer 3, the average seepage maps as well as an .end map are produced that later serves as a starting guess for solving the second-order, non-linear Van Genuchten equation.
+Accounting for an adequate spin-up period of the initialization run allows and is recommended to compute realistic average fluxes values.
+This latter outcome can be achieved by adequately setting the value of *NumDaysSpinUp*.

-Initialization of the upper groundwater zone water content: it is recommended to use the end state generated by the prerun. <br>
+**Initialization of the upper groundwater zone** water content: it is recommended to use the end state generated by the prerun. <br>

 *Please note that the content of this paragraph does not apply to the runs with warm start!* <br>

 **Initialisation of the lower groundwater zone**
 Even though the use of a sufficiently long warm-up period usually results in a correct initialisation, a complicating factor is that the time needed to initialise any storage component of the model is dependent on the average residence time of the water in it.
 For example, the moisture content of the upper soil layer tends to respond almost instantly to LISFLOOD's meteorological forcing variables (precipitation, evapo(transpi)ration).
 As a result, relatively short warm-up periods are sufficient to initialise this storage component.
 At the other extreme, the response of the lower groundwater zone is generally very slow (especially for large values of $T_{lz}$).
 Consequently, to avoid unrealistic trends in the simulations, very long warm-up periods may be needed.
 The Figure below shows a typical example for an 8-year simulation, in which a decreasing trend in the lower groundwater zone is visible throughout the whole simulation period.
 Because the amount of water in the lower zone is directly proportional to the baseflow in the channel, this will obviously lead to an unrealistic long-term simulation of baseflow.
 Assuming the long-term climatic input is more or less constant, the baseflow (and thus the storage in the lower zone) should be free of any long-term trends (although some seasonal variation is normal).
-In order to avoid the need for excessive warm-up periods, LISFLOOD is capable of calculating a 'steady-state' storage amount for the lower groundwater zone.
+In order to avoid the need for excessive warm-up periods, LISFLOOD is capable of calculating a *steady-state* storage amount for the lower groundwater zone.
 This *steady state* storage is very effective for reducing the lower zone's warm-up time.
 The concept of *steady state* is explained in the [LISFLOOD model description](https://ec-jrc.github.io/lisflood-model/2_13_stdLISFLOOD_groundwater/), here we will show how it can be used to speed up the initialisation of a LISFLOOD run.

 **Steady-state storage in practice**
-An actual LISFLOOD simulation differs from the theoretical *steady state* in 2 ways.
-First, in any real simulation the inflow into the lower zone is not constant, but varies in time.
-This is not really a problem, since $LZ_{ss}$ can be computed from the *average* recharge.
-However, this is something we do not know until the end of the simulation!
-Also, the inflow into the lower zone is controlled by the availability of water in the upper zone, which, in turn, depends on the supply of water from the soil.
-Hence, it is influenced by any calibration parameters that control behaviour of soil- and subsoil (e.g. $T_{uz}$, $GW_{perc}$, $b$, and so on).
-This means that -when calibrating the model- the average recharge will be different for every parameter set.
-Note, however, that it will *always* be smaller than the value of $GW_{perc}$, which is used as an upper limit in the model.
+An actual LISFLOOD simulation differs from the theoretical *steady state*:
+The steady-state storage $LZ_{ss}$ is directly proportional to the average recharge into the lower groundwater zone.
+In practice, this average recharge cannot be known a priori for two reasons: it varies in time rather than being constant, and it is controlled by the availability of water in the upper groundwater zone, which in turn depends on the supply of water from the soil.
+Hence, during calibration the average recharge will differ for every parameter set since it depends on soil and subsoil parameters (e.g. $T_{uz}$, $GW_{perc}$, $b$, and so on).
+Note, however, that the average recharge will *always* be smaller than the value of $GW_{perc}$, which is used as an upper limit in the model.
+Therefore $LZ_{ss}$ and hence the correct initial storage can only be reliably estimated after running the model via *average* recharge, which is one of the purpose of the pre-run.

 As an alternative to using the internal initialization (and hence the bogus values), LZavin and AvgDis (LZInitValue and PrevDischarge) can be computed using an initialization run (or pre-run).
 The pre-run procedure must include a sufficiently long warm-up period to allow the computation of reliable values of LZavin and AvgDis.
-The set-up of the initialization run is explained below: the protocol differs slightly depending on the settings of the option split routing.
+The set-up of the initialization run is explained in Section 4.3; the protocol differs slightly depending on the settings of the split routing option.

-## What you need to do:
+## 4.3 What you need to do:

 ### Option 1: If using Kinematic routing only (no split routing):

-1) Set  initial state of all state variables to either 0,1 or -9999 (i.e. cold start with default values or internally initialized values) in Settings.XML file
+1) Set initial state of all state variables to either 0,1 or -9999 (i.e. cold start with default values or internally initialised values) in Settings.XML file

 2) Activate the “InitLisfloodwithoutsplit” and the "InitLisflood" options in <lfoptions> section of Settings.XML file using:
 ```xml